 - 1Password provides you with an Emergency Kit that contains all the information somebody would need to access your vault.
 The downside to this is that it would need to be kept somewhere secure like a bank vault or a safe in your house.

-- Dashlane, on the other hand, offers an Emergency Lockout Protection feature that allows you to set up specific contacts who can access your account in the case of emergency.
+- Dashlane, on the other hand, offers an Emergency Lockout Protection feature that allows you to set up specific contacts who can access your account in the case of an emergency.

-Both options have their pros and cons, so I’d say this is a toss up as to which is better.
+Both options have their pros and cons, so I’d say this is a toss-up as to which is better.

 The most important thing is that you make sure you have a way for somebody to access your account in case of emergency.